Kit Wu Bylett b. 1988 is a studio artist on the ancestral lands of the Gadigal and Wangal peoples of the Eora Nation in so-called Australia.

 I offer you my vitality for your pleasure ♡

-Kit Wu Bylett is an emerging installation, performance, digital media and garment artist based in Eora.
+Kit Wu Bylett is an emerging installation and performance artist and garment designer based in Eora.
 Kit explores alchemies of transformation through the cultural currencies of beauty, fashion and the viral trends of her social zeitgeist.

 Equipped with Chinese philosophical mysticism and a queer lens, Kit’s work indulges in the comedic contradictions and curious compatibilities she identifies between pop culture and traditional lore and practices.
 Specifically, Kit examines shifting collective and personal desire as expressed in what we consume and seek out, and the evolving language of these desires in the advent of growing digital intimacy and new forms of commercial ambiguity.
 Their work augments familiar spaces such as retail stores, clinics, and clubs and moves between online platforms and IRL experiences to capture complex dimensions of desire such as joy and futility, trash and luxury, avarice and impermanence.